Emergency Care Attendant

-Also referred to as emergency medical technicians (EMTs), these professionals are trained and licensed to provide medical services during emergencies.
+So you think you might like to become an emergency care attendant?
+Emergency care attendants, also referred to as emergency medical technicians (EMTs), are professionals who are trained and licensed to provide medical services during emergencies.
 They assist in pre-hospital situations and in transporting patients to hospitals.
 Precautions must be taken when dealing with exposure to possibly infectious conditions.

 Step 1: Earn High School Diploma